-5 challenges with blockchain adoption and how to avoid them Top 9 blockchain platforms to consider in 2023
+7 challenges with blockchain adoption and how to avoid them Top 9 blockchain platforms to consider in 2024

 8 blockchain-as-a-service providers to have on your radar

-Blockchain represents a potentially transformative approach to data for any industry, with all of the data contributed by the members of a complex supply chain or value chain verified, secure and available to all entities participating in the blockchain.
+Blockchain represents a potentially transformative approach to data for any industry, with all the data contributed by the members of a complex supply chain or value chain verified, secured and made available to all entities participating in the blockchain.
 But as with many new technologies, the complexity and expense of creating, operating and maintaining a blockchain's underlying infrastructure have proved to be a significant barrier to companies looking to dip their toes in the blockchain waters.

 Next stop: Blockchain

 That's where blockchain-as-a-service companies come into play.
 BaaS gives organizations a quicker and less complex path to experimenting with blockchain, and it also provides a platform for building and running blockchain applications, which act on all of the data flowing through a value chain.
-Wester said this is critical because blockchain participants can apply analytics to the entire ecosystem's data, rather than just their own data, thereby learning things they might not have otherwise.
+Wester said this is critical because blockchain participants can apply analytics to the entire ecosystem's data rather than just their own data, thereby learning things they might not have otherwise.

-Providing enterprises with the ability to work with blockchain technologies without the upfront infrastructure investments means the BaaS market could further blockchain adoption in much the same way SaaS companies spurred cloud adoption in the past decade.
+Providing enterprises with the ability to work with blockchain technologies without the upfront infrastructure investments means the BaaS market could further blockchain adoption in much the same way SaaS companies increased cloud adoption in the past decade.

-• platform architecture management;
+• Platform architecture management.

-• modular, preconfigured networks and infrastructure;
+• Modular, preconfigured networks and infrastructure.

-• app-building and monitoring tools;
+• App-building and monitoring tools.

-• support for smart contracts (automated agreements embedded in blockchain code);
+• Support for smart contracts -- automated agreements embedded in blockchain code.

-• dashboards to view and analyze code;
+• Dashboards to view and analyze code.

-• auditable transaction records;
+• Auditable transaction records.

-• built-in connections to needed services; and
+• Built-in connections to needed services.

-• professional services.
+• Professional services.

 While some BaaS vendors have been offering their services for several years, Wester cautions companies to temper their expectations.
 After all, we're still talking about a nascent technology, and few organizations possess the expertise to build blockchain apps, much less blockchains themselves.